-In order to get to this, you can “merge widgets” in your DashThis dashboards.
-This function allows you to combine all sorts of data as long as the KPIs are compatible.
+In order to get to the result above, you have the option to “merge widgets” within the edit widget option.
+This function will allow you to combine all sorts of data as long as the graph type and KPIs are compatible.

-1- Why using the “Merge” function
+1- Why use the “Merge” function?

 - Combine data coming from the same integration but different data sources (ex.
 Google Ads Cost for Client A + Google Ads Cost for Client B)